How Much Cash or Money Can I Have Without Affecting SSI Disability Eligibility?

 To be eligible to receive SSI benefits, an SSI applicant or a current SSI recipient can't have more than $2,000 in any type of property or assets.
 (But not all assets count toward this SSI resource limit, as we'll discuss below.)

 If you're married (whether your spouse is eligible for disability for SSI or not), you can't have more than $3,000 in cash or assets.
+But your spouse's pension or IRA doesn't count as an asset.

 How Does the SSI Program Know How Much Cash You Have?

 SSI is a federal need-based program for people with low income and low assets.
 It's run by the SSA.
 When you apply for SSI, Social Security will ask you about your income and resources from all sources.
-After you're approved for SSI, you'll need to report your income to the SSA each month.
+And after you're approved for SSI, you'll need to report your income to the SSA each month.

 Can Social Security Check My Bank Account?